shapediver/DotNetSdkExampleConsoleApp/README.md

   list-models             List ShapeDiver models, sorted by descending date of creation.

+  text-io-batch-demo      Demo using a ShapeDiver model with text input and output for batch processing.

   text-io-demo            Demo calling a ShapeDiver model with text input and output.

   upload-model            Upload a Grasshopper model to ShapeDiver.